TetraFaal/DMML-Project-Nvidia/README.md

 - [x] 3rd Week:  0.8169
 - [x] Last Week: 0.8185

-:arrow_right: Best results was obtained during Week 2, with the accuracy of 0.823 :white_check_mark:
+The best results was obtained during Week 2, with the accuracy of 0.823 :white_check_mark:

 #### :movie_camera: Follow the project presentation with our [YouTube](https://www.aicrowd.com/challenges/final-project-of-the-data-mining-and-machine-learning-course) video